ChenTaHung/Monotonic-Optimal-Binning/README.md

 <h1><p align = 'center'><strong> Monotonic-Optimal-Binning </strong> </p></h1>

 **MOB** is a statistical approach to transform continuous variables into optimal and monotonic categorical variables.
-In this project, we have expanded the application to allow the user to choose to merge the bins based on `statistics` or `bin size`.
-This enhancement enables the user to achieve optimal results aligned with their expectations.<br>
+In this project, we have expanded the application to allow the users to merge the bins based on `statistics` or `bin size`.
+This enhancement enables the users to achieve optimal results aligned with their expectations.<br>

 <h2><strong> Installation </strong></h2>